almartin82/caschooldata/README.md

 ## What can you find with caschooldata?

-Eight years of enrollment data.
-5.8 million students.
+**44 years of enrollment data (1982-2025).** 5.8 million students today.
 Over 1,000 districts.
 Here are ten stories hiding in the numbers:

 ---